Avani8/TPM/install.md

-This is a quick set of instructions to build, install and run the intal's TPM2-abrmd.
+Here are quick set of instructions to build, install and run the intal's TPM2-abrmd.

 ## 1. System User & Group Account